St. Louis: Architecture

 The architecture of St. Louis exhibits a variety of commercial, residential, and monumental architecture.
 St. Louis is known for the Gateway Arch, the tallest monument constructed in the United States at 630 ft.
 The Arch pays homage to Thomas Jefferson and St. Louis's position as the gateway to the West.
 Architectural influences reflected in the area include French Colonial, German, early American, and modern architectural styles.

-Some notable post-modern commercial skyscrapers were built downtown in the 1970s and 1980s, including the One US Bank Plaza (1976), the AT&T Center (1986), and One Metropolitan Square (1989), which is the tallest building in St. Louis.
-One US Bank Plaza, the local headquarters for US Bancorp, was constructed for the Mercantile Bancorporation in the Structural expressionist style, emphasizing the steel structure of the building.

-During the 1990s, St. Louis saw the construction of the largest United States courthouse by area, the Thomas F. Eagleton United States Courthouse (completed in 2000).
-The Eagleton Courthouse is home to the United States District Court for the Eastern District of Missouri and the United States Court of Appeals for the Eighth Circuit.
-The most recent high-rise buildings in St. Louis include two residential towers: the Park East Tower in the Central West End and the Roberts Tower located downtown.